Do I Really Need Amazon Prime?

 The four-year Prime Student discount benefit is worth it for college students using a dot e-d-u email address at American colleges and universities.

-If you shop online a lot and shipping fees and wait times make you want to quit online shopping, and you’re the I-want-my-purchased-items-now type, then Amazon Prime’s free same-day and two-day delivery will extend your tendency and wet your impatience.
+If you shop online a lot and shipping fees and wait times make you want to quit online shopping, and you’re the I-want-my-purchased-items-now type, then AP’s free same-day and two-day delivery will maintain your shoponlineaholic tendency and wet your impatience.

-Suppose you live in a populous city in the continental US or one of the international cities like Tokyo, Rome, London, or Berlin, and you have a reason or excuse not to go to a physical grocery store to buy your food and beverages.
-In that case, Amazon Fresh and or Whole Foods Market will deliver and or complete a grocery pickup.
+Suppose you live in a populous city in the continental US or one of the international cities like Tokyo, Rome, London, or Berlin.
+If you have a reason or excuse not to go to a physical grocery store to buy your food and beverages, Amazon Fresh and or Whole Foods Market will deliver and or complete a grocery pickup.

 Suppose you’re a professional binge-watcher and or a digital audiophile.
 Free Prime Video and Prime Music benefits will help to permanently fasten your eyes to the monitor screen and vibrate your ear drums.

-If you get an adrenaline rush watching entertaining professional video gamers spray bullets or sword-hack enemies like you do when you watch professional NFL or NBA, or NHL athletes gleefully injure themselves for fun and win, you can watch and emote with your favorite Twitch streamer with Prime Gaming for free without ads.
-And you get to redeem free rewards from videogame publishers and monthly free games from popular genres like Anime, Action, and Adventure.
+Do you have an adrenaline rush watching entertaining pro video gamers spray bullets or sword-hack enemies like you do watching pro sports athletes gleefully injure themselves for fun and win?
+Watch and emote with your favorite Twitch streamer with Prime Gaming for free without ads.
+You get to redeem free rewards from videogame publishers and monthly free games from popular genres like Anime, Action, and Adventure.

-If your addiction is digital photo hoarding and the words unlimited, full resolution, and share make your thumb want to put on tap dance shoes, then free online photo storage with Amazon Photos is for you.
+If your addiction is digital photo hoarding and the words unlimited, full resolution, and share make you want to use continuous shooting mode constantly, then free online photo storage with Amazon Photos is for you.

 If you like yearly 48-hour online shopping sprees and getting discounts, then Prime Day is your day.